-The Covenant, published this August and the prequel to A Time For Silence, is set between 1883 and 1922, a time when women began to make themselves seen and heard less meekly than before.
+The Covenant, the prequel to A Time For Silence, is set between 1883 and 1922, a time when women began to make themselves seen and heard less meekly than before.
 Suffragettes were on the march.
 The Great War brought women into the workplace.
-They were demanding education that stretched beyond fine embroidery and the right to own their own property.
+They were demanding education that stretched beyond fine embroidery, and the right to own their own property.
 But women still had the monstrous regimen of established male power against them.

 Economics was, as ever, all important.
 What paths were open to a woman in that period, to ensure that she survived, with food and shelter?
 She could choose to be respectable, or she could choose shame.
 Prostitution is the oldest profession and for every woman who chose it, there were probably a thousand who were forced into it, and more who were born into it, with no hope of ever escaping their fate.
 Women did whatever they must to survive for another day, even if it meant being shunned by polite society and an early death from the pox.